 In this post, we’ll see why it’s the dirty secret giant companies want to hide from their sellers, and the kind of tools you’ll need to prevent it.

-The Many Forms of Return Fraud
+8 Types of Return Fraud

 Return fraud exists on a wide spectrum, ranging from honest shopper mistakes to malicious operations on a large scale by organized crime rings.
 Here is what a fraudulent return might look like:

 - Wardrobing, or free renting: When shoppers buy items with the intention of using them once and returning them later.
 Often seen as a victimless crime, and one-fifth of UK shoppers admit to having done it.

 - Opportunistic: Not all return fraud is pre-planned.
 Some buyers will sometimes select the wrong reason for a return, unaware that it will affect the seller.
 They may do it after changing their mind, or to protest a seller’s policy.
 Buyers sometimes request a refund if the delivery is delayed (and then conveniently forget about it).